SMUAmeen/alpha-program-ameen/README.md

       - name: Push to Traders@SMU
         run: |
-          git remote add traders-smu https://${{ secrets.ORG_SYNC_TOKEN }}@github.com/Traders-SMU/${GITHUB_REPOSITORY#*/}.git git push traders-smu --all --force
+          git remote add traders-smu https://${{ secrets.GITHUB_TOKEN }}@github.com/Traders-SMU/${GITHUB_REPOSITORY#*/}.git git push traders-smu --all --force
           git push traders-smu --tags --force
+        env:
+          GITHUB_TOKEN: ${{ secrets.ORG_SYNC_TOKEN }}
 ```

-4. **Test Your Setup**
+4. **Test Your Setup** (✅ Verification)

+   Let's make sure everything works:

+   a) **Check Actions Tab**:
-   - Go to the "Actions" tab in your repository
+   1. Go to your repository on GitHub.com
+   2. Click the "Actions" tab
-   - You should see "Sync to Traders@SMU" workflow
+   3. You should see "Sync to Traders@SMU" listed

-   - Make a small test change (like add a space to README.md)
-   - Commit and push the change
-   - Check if the sync works (green checkmark)
+   b) **Make a Test Change**:
+   1. Open the README.md file in your repository
+   2. Add a space at the end of any line
+   3. In GitHub Desktop:
+      - Type "Test sync setup" in the summary
+      - Click "Commit to main"
+      - Click "Push origin"
+   4. Go back to the Actions tab
+   5. You should see a new workflow run
+   6. Wait for the green checkmark ✅

-❗ **Important Token Safety**:
+❗ **Important Token Safety Rules**:
+1. **NEVER**:
-- Never share your token with anyone
+   - Share your tokens with anyone (except your instructor)
-- Don't put the token in any files
+   - Put tokens in your code or files
-- If you accidentally expose the token, tell your instructor immediately
+   - Post tokens in chats or emails
+   - Take screenshots of tokens

+2. **ALWAYS**:
-- Keep your token somewhere safe - it's like a password!
+   - Keep tokens in a secure place

-🆘 **Token Problems?**
+   - Use exact names: `GITHUB_TOKEN` and `ORG_SYNC_TOKEN`
+   - Tell your instructor if you think someone saw your token
+   - Create new tokens if you're unsure about security

+🆘 **Common Token Problems & Solutions**:

+1. **"Invalid Token" Error**:
-1. Check the token name is exactly `ORG_SYNC_TOKEN`
+   - Check token names are exactly `GITHUB_TOKEN` and `ORG_SYNC_TOKEN`
-2. Make sure you copied the entire token (it's long!)
+   - Make sure you copied the entire token (they're very long)
+   - Try generating a new GitHub token if needed

+2. **"Permission Denied" Error**:
+   - Check that all checkboxes were selected when creating the token
+   - Make sure you're using the correct token in each secret
+   - Ask your instructor to verify your organization access

+3. **"Workflow Failed" Error**:
+   - Check the Actions tab for specific error messages
+   - Take a screenshot of the error
-3. Ask your instructor for help if needed
+   - Send it to your instructor for help

+Need help?
+Contact your instructor with:
+1. Your repository name
+2. Screenshots of any errors
+3. Which step you're stuck on
+4. DO NOT send your tokens!

 ### Step 5: Daily Usage